pviafore/rcfc/README.md

 There is a built-in demo if you'd like to see it in action.
 Simply execute rcfc_demo on your shell (or make demo if you're in the project) and a demo server will launch on port 7232.
 Open up http://localhost:7232 to see buttons that are available.
 You can see the source code at [demo source code](rcfc/demo.py)

-You can also check the companion GUI project, which makes it look a lot nicer.
+You can also check the companion Android GUI project, which makes it look a lot nicer.
 See it [here](https://github.com/pviafore/rcfc-ionic)

 ## Why Bottle under the hood?
 Why not use Flask, Django, Pyramid, etc.?
 Bottle had a very small footprint and very few dependencies.
 The goal is to get this project up and going as quickly as possible.